MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 #### Failed looking up space details.

-This error happens when finding space info from service failed.
+This error happens when we failed to find space information from service.

 #### The destination you are trying to reach is not available.